 “The two hardest things for me have been lack of sleep, and being forced to sit in the same position for long periods of time while nursing, or while my son slept.
 I kept five different pillows on the couch, and used them to prop myself and him up at every angle.
 Really helped.”

-With both children I found nursing extremely painful, I had cracked and sore nipples from the second day cluster feeding with both babies.
+I found nursing extremely painful with my first two children, I had cracked and sore nipples from the second day cluster feeding with both babies.
 Both times, it took a long time for them to recover.
 Expressing was less painful, but still resulted in sore breasts.

 The differences in situations were extreme.